 It’s important.
 Part of being an adult is being able to manage one’s own affairs, make decisions, and demonstrate sound social skills.
 These are key elements of becoming a helpful kid.
 They’re the first steps on the road to autonomy.
 Children’s desire for autonomy is our way in.

 Competence, capability and contribution

 Kids want autonomy.
 They want to be able to do things themselves and be admired for it.
-A feeling of autonomy and a sense of being admired… these come about through feeling competent and capable and feeling one has made a real contribution.
-So your efforts to engage your children in helping out around the house will make your child feel competent, capable and valued for her contribution.
+A feeling of independence comes about through feeling competent, capable and valued through their contribution.
+So your efforts to engage your children in helping out around the house will help teach them to be helpful.

 Contribution.
 Does this task matter?
 Does anyone care?
 This is why cleaning the garage is more fun than cleaning one’s own room.
 A clean garage matters to other people.
 A clean garage is a real source of pride and truly contributes to the happiness of the family.
 Kids love to feel like they’ve made a real contribution.

 1. Think about your child.
-What does he like to do, what is he good at, what task would he think is difficult and grown up?
-Your child can be any age, and the task will obviously change with the age of the child…
+What does he like to do, what is he good at, what task would he think is challenging and grown up?
+Your child can be any age, and the task will obviously change with the age of the child.

 2. Choose one task to start.
 It should be something that can be repeated at regular intervals.
 It should be something that provides obvious clues that it’s “time” to perform the task.
 It should have obvious indicators that the task has been completed and completed well.
 Its success should be within the control of the child.
 And it should operate on a fairly short timeframe, depending on the age of the child.

 Regular intervals: Good choice – take the bins to the curb on trash pick-up day; less-good choice – change a burned-out light bulb.

 Obvious trigger clues: Good choice – keep the dog’s dish filled with clean water; less-good choice – keep the house neat